-V. RECRUITMENT AND RETENTION ADVISORY COMMITTEE (Recruitment Team)
+IV.
+RECRUITMENT AND RETENTION ADVISORY COMMITTEE (Recruitment Team)

 The Recruiter coordinates the development and implementation of the Plan, with input from the Recruitment and Retention Advisory Committee ("Committee").
 The Committee was created in 2008 to enhance recruitment efforts.
-The committee meets four times per year, and consists of a 15 member racially and ethnically diverse group of community members, which may include select TUSD leaders (including schoollevel administrators, district-level administrators, and human resource personnel), corporations, colleges/universities, teachers, and administrators.
-This group actively engages the community and key constituencies in the Plan and works collaboratively to recruit and retain highly qualified administrators and certificated staff with diverse backgrounds.
-The Committee brainstorms and provides suggestions to enhance the roles and responsibilities for recruitment, retention, and outreach with a focus on racial and ethnic diversity challenges, information resources, and ethnic-cultural opportunities in the community.
+The committee meets four times per year, and consists of a 15 member diverse group of community members, select diverse TUSD leaders, corporations, colleges/universities, teachers, and administrators.
+This diverse group actively engages the community and key constituencies in the Plan and works collaboratively to recruit and retain highly qualified administrators and certificated staff with diverse backgrounds.
+The Committee brainstorms and provides suggestions to enhance the roles and responsibilities for recruitment, retention, and outreach with a focus on diversity challenges, information resources, and ethnic-cultural opportunities in the community.
 The Committee analyzes risks and opportunities for the recruitment program to create potential solutions (e.g., priority hiring needs and vacancies, potential incentives, community outreach, the need for adequate marketing).

-VI.
-OUTREACH, RECRUITMENT, AND RETENTION
+V. OUTREACH, RECRUITMENT, AND RETENTION